 An applicant’s interest and desire to pursue doctoral study at a business school should be evident in his or her statement of purpose.
 Doctoral study at the Kellogg School is highly individualized and reflects each student’s unique background, qualifications and research interests.

 We provide some general information on our desired applicant pool below and admissions statistics

 on our incoming class online.

 At a minimum, applicants must hold a bachelor’s degree from an accredited institution before entering Kellogg’s doctoral program in the coming fall.
-A master’s degree and work experience are not required for PhD admission; however, we also admit students with advanced degrees and professional experience.
+A master’s degree is not required for PhD admission; however, just over half of our students enter Kellogg with an advanced degree.
 Members of the current class have earned degrees in economics, engineering, the humanities, mathematics, the natural sciences, operations research, engineering, psychology and sociology.

 Because the doctoral program focuses heavily on individual research, we seek candidates with strong verbal and quantitative skills.
 We examine the coursework taken and its relevance to the intended program of study.
 Kellogg’s PhD Program is especially well suited for students who have previously studied engineering, natural sciences, or social sciences (such as economics, political science, psychology and sociology).